Cornell University

 Prior to Cornell

 Before returning to Cornell, Burlingame spent 17 years as coach, director, and owner of the Lax Maniax Lacrosse Club in Florida, elevating the club to national prominence.
-Under her leadership, more than 450 athletes were successfully recruited to the NCAA ranks representing NCAA Divisions I, II, and III.
+Under her leadership, more than 450 athletes were successfully recruited to the NCAA ranks.

 Playing Career

 During her undergrad, Burlingame captained the women’s lacrosse team as a junior and senior.
 A four-year letter winner, Burlingame appeared in 51 games and helped the Big Red to its first NCAA Tournament in program history in 2001.
-She is also a proud alum of the Canadian National team having played in the U19 World Cup for Team Canada.
+She is also a proud alum of the Canadian National team, playing in the U19 World Cup for Team Canada.

 Personal